-The results of a survey carried out by WIN European members within the 2017 End of Year Survey reveals a tendency to not trust towards politics and politicians.
+The results of a survey carried out by WIN European members within the 2017 End of Year Survey reveal a tendency not to trust towards politics and politicians.

 WIN conducted a survey in seven Western European countries in order to better understand how politics and public actors are perceived by each population.
 Those questions were proposed by BVA, the French member of WIN.